 flowcharts.
 To transpose a copy of the image from Visio into

-If using either of the above key combinations to capture a screen, avoid pasting the captured content directly into a document, as the resulting format is uncompressed.
-If there are many illustrations to capture, the receiving document could end up being extremely large!
-This can present difficulties with disk and e-mail quotas.
-Instead, paste the result into your favourite image editor (MS Picture Manager or Paint Shop Pro), Export (Save) the image as a .jpg or .png file, and Insert the new image into the destination document.
+Note: If using either of the <Print Scrn> key combinations, avoid pasting the captured content directly into a document, as the resulting format is uncompressed; it has the Bitmap format.
+If there are multiple illustrations to capture (using <Print Scrn>), the receiving document could end up being extremely large!
+This can present difficulties with disk and e-mail quotas, as described above!
+Instead, use an image editor (MS Picture Manager or Paint Shop Pro), Export (Save as...) the image as a .png or .jpg file, and Insert the saved image into the destination document.

 |Borders||Use your favourite image editor to add a 10-pixel white border around each image.
 This will avoid the image(s) ‘colliding’ with any surrounding text, or other images.|

 |Layout||If possible, ‘centre’ the image(s) on the page;

 this produces a ‘balanced’ look within the text.
 Also,

 Although not a writing tip as such, a favicon, or Favourite Icon, is a small web-based image file that is associated with a particular web page or website.

 Some on-line references (such as Wikipedia) state that a favicon file (with a .iso extension) should reside in the root directory of a web site.
 That is not strickly true.